packetsss/Python/README.md

   `You cannot!`

   Just joking haha.
 Submit a Pull Request and i will carefully review your changes and merge it into the main branch.
-EVERYONE is welcomed to contribute!!
+EVERYONE is welcome to contribute!!
 - **Why do I need to learn Python?
 Is it too late to learn it in 2021?**